 Chapter VIII: She held out a box cutter.
 “Take this.
 Just in case.”
 The darkened St. Roch neighborhood was no place to walk without protection.

 Chapter VI: I arrived in Nashville defeated.
 I had crawled through San Francisco and Chicago amidst the worst of the Great Recession and come out the other side, officially in the latter half of 10 Cities/10 Years; I was drained, bitter, and ready to give up.

-Chapter V: Chicago brought its share of challenges for Selene and I, financial and personal, but whereas in San Francisco there were common foes and foils to unite us, in Year 5, it was just the two of us.
+Chapter V: Chicago brought its share of challenges for Selene and me, financial and personal, but whereas in San Francisco there were common foes and foils to unite us, in Year 5, it was just the two of us.